 To measure success in this activity, ARPC measures total retrocession capacity purchased each calendar year and the total purchase cost, while monitoring the number of participating retrocessionaires.
-Scheme capacity details can be viewed in Figure 3.3.
+Pool capacity details can be viewed in Figure 3.3.

-Figure 3.3: Scheme capacity (including retrocession) before the Commonwealth guarantee
+Figure 3.3: Pool capacity (including retrocession) before the Commonwealth guarantee

-2 Representative of the tranche of cover commencing in that calendar year.
+&lt;sup>2 Representative of the tranche of cover commencing in that calendar year.